Azure/azure-sdk-for-java/sdk/core/azure-core-tracing-opentelemetry/README.md

     .clientOptions(new ClientOptions().setTracingOptions(customTracingOptions))
     .build();

-// use client as usual, if it emits metric, they will be exported sampleClient.methodCall("get items");
+// use client as usual, if it emits spans, they will be exported sampleClient.methodCall("get items");

 ```